YasserSalem1/rewindcoach/Documentation/testing.md

 >
 > Please allow a few extra seconds when testing pages that fetch live match data.
 >
-> When Generating Chronocile - Season Rewind, USING other functionalities of the webapp may cause it to crash.
+> <span style="color:#f87171;font-weight:600;">When Generating Chronocile - Season Rewind, USING other functionalities of the webapp may cause it to crash.</span>

 ---